sourcefuse/loopback4-authorization/README.md

 }
 ```

 - Implement the **casbin enforcer config provider** .
 Provide the casbin model path.
+Model definition can be initialized from [.CONF file, from code, or from a string](https://casbin.org/docs/en/model-storage).
-In case 1 of using [default casbin format policy](https://casbin.org/docs/en/how-it-works), provide the casbin policy path.
-In other case of creating dynamic policy, provide the array of Resource-Permission objects for a given user, based on business logic.
+  In the case of policy creation being handled by extension (isCasbinPolicy parameter is false), provide the array of Resource-Permission objects for a given user, based on business logic.
-  Model definition can be initialized from [.CONF file, from code, or from a string](https://casbin.org/docs/en/model-storage)
+  In other case, provide the policy from file or as CSV string or from [casbin Adapters](https://casbin.org/docs/en/adapters).
+  **NOTE**: In the second case, if model is initialized from .CONF file, then any of the above formats can be used for policy.
+But if model is being initialised from code or string, then policy should be provided as [casbin adapter](https://casbin.org/docs/en/adapters) only.

 ```ts
 import {Provider} from '@loopback/context';